yaanabi/password-keeper/README.md

 # password-keeper
 Password manager website, that stores your credentials in a secure encrypted way

 1)Do pip install -r requirements.txt

-2)Generate fernet key using "from cryptography.fernet import Fernet" in python shell 3)create .env file and insert everything from env-template
+2)Generate fernet key using "from cryptography.fernet import Fernet" in python shell

+3)Create .env file and insert everything from env-template

-4) Replace SECRET_KEY and ENCRYPTION_KEY with your keys
+4)Replace SECRET_KEY and ENCRYPTION_KEY with your keys

 Website screenshots: